 When I moved to the former Soviet Union in 1992, I met some local colleagues in Yekaterinburg for a quick drink.

 The Russians had a toast they used when clinking those 200-gramme glasses of vodka – Pod stolom!

-This literally translates as ‘Under the Table!’
+This literally translates as ‘Under the Table!’ (both in Russian AND Croatian).
 I was to find out why about one hour later when at least three litres of vodka had disappeared in a rapid round of toasting.
 It was my baptism of fire to the Slavic ways of hospitality.